udodinho/KIP7-review/README.md

     return true;
 }
 ```
-The transfer function allows a spender to transfer tokens on behalf of from.
+The transferFrom function allows a spender to transfer tokens on behalf of `from`.
+The transferFrom takes in three(3) arguements which are the `from` address, `to` address, and the `amount`, this function calls the spendAllownace function which checks for the allowance given to the spender and then the spender can transfer the amount out.

 #### 2.8 increaseAllowance(), decreaseAllowance():